andretorresdg/API-part1/README.md

 >1) On GitHub, navigate to the [main page](https://github.com/andretorresdg/API-parte1.git) of the repository.

->2) Clone or download buttonUnder the repository name, click Clone or download.
+>2) Click ‘Clone or Download’ button, under the repository name.

 >3) Clone URL buttonIn the Clone with HTTPs section, click  to copy the clone URL for the repository ( [this web URL](https://github.com/andretorresdg/API-parte1.git) ).